shijistar/enum-plus/README.md

 };
 ```

-> Once you have completed the setup of `Enum.localize`, it is highly recommended to publish it as an npm package and share it in the [Awesome Plugins](#awesome-plugins) section, so that others can benefit from your work.
+> Once you have completed the custom localization functionality, it is highly recommended to publish it as an npm package and share it in the [Awesome Plugins](#awesome-plugins) section, so that others can benefit from your work.
 If you believe that this project is very general, you can also consider submitting it to the official [enum-plus](https://github.com/shijistar/enum-plus/tree/master/packages) plugin repository.
+For specific development rules, please refer to the [Plugin Development Guide](./docs/plugin-development.md).

 ---